home-assistant/developers.home-assistant/blog/2024-12-13-water-heater-entity-description.md

 title: "Changed name of WaterHeaterEntityDescription"
 ---

+Update 2024-12-18: This change has been reverted, and the old name of `WaterHeaterEntityEntityDescription` has been retained.

 A naming error of the entity description was found in the Water Heater integration, and we have now renamed `WaterHeaterEntityEntityDescription` to `WaterHeaterEntityDescription`.
 As there were no Core integrations and no custom integrations published on HACS using the entity description, we did not add a deprecation period.
 The changed entity description will be released in the 2025.1 release.